-Maybe you’re out in the market looking to buy a used CPU, or perhaps you suspect your current CPU is overheating and want to find out for sure.
-Here’s how to tell if a CPU is damaged from overheating.
+Maybe you’re out in the market looking to buy a used CPU, or perhaps you suspect your current one is overheating and want to find out.
+Here’s how to tell if a CPU may be damaged from past overheating.

 1. Check the CPU Temperature

-This is by far the best way to judge whether or not a CPU is overheating, and from that information, you’ll be able to judge more accurately whether or not said CPU has been damaged.
+This is by far the best way to judge whether or not a CPU is overheating, and from that information, you’ll be able to judge more accurately whether or not it has been damaged.

 No, you won’t need a thermometer and a screwdriver.